 This group consists of the SFRs related to the installation of the applets, which addresses security aspects outside the runtime.
 The installation of applets is a critical phase, which lies partially out of the boundaries of the firewall, and therefore requires specific treatment.
-In this PP, loading a package or installing an applet modeled as importation of user data (that is, user application's data) with its security attributes (such as the parameters of the applet used in the firewall rules).
+This PP is limited to installation of applet instances.
+Loading of packages is out of scope for this PP.